-To save a new version of the project you are working on, just click File>Copy Files, enter in each edition, read the feature sheet found under Buy>Price List on the ODE-ON's home page. a new name and choose which files you want to copy.
+To save a new version of the project you are working on, just click File>Copy Files,

+Remember: To check which features are included in each edition, read the feature sheet found under Buy>Price List on the ODE-ON's home page. enter a new name and choose which files you want to copy.
 Copying only the Room files keeps all information needed for defining a project completely.
 You can then re-run the calculations for the new version later on.
-If the calculations are large and recalculation would take much time, you can copy the Calculation or Result as well, but this often uses much more space on the hard drive.
+If the calculations are large and recalculation would take much time, you can copy the Calculation or

+Result as well, but this often uses much more space on the hard drive.